 The chart for dogs was similarly disturbing.
-One dog’s offspring can result in 4,372 dogs in seven years.
+One dog’s offspring can result in 4,372 dogs in 7 years.
 I, for one, was stunned.
 I knew unchecked, they could have a lot of kittens and pups, but not quite this many.
 I also learned that while the mating season has traditionally been from March to October, it’s getting longer.
 Some have reported, mating season never stops, and is perpetual year round.

 They are not totally deceitful because if every cat survived, they would be on target.
 But they don’t.
 Kittens die when they are born.
 They die from disease.
 If they are allowed to roam outside, they are victim to predators and accidents.
 If they end up in shelters, they are many times euthanized.
-The numbers for ferals, cited below, are much more grim.
+The numbers for feral cats, cited below, are much more grim.

 Alison Grasheim, Deputy Director of Communications, Alley Cat Allies, a national feral cat rescue, advocacy organization, shared the following information.
 “More than 70 percent of cats who enter our animal control and sheltering system are killed there.
 For feral cats, that number rises to virtually 100 percent.
 Spay/neuter is one part of many things communities can do to stop killing animals.

 I did some digging, and discovered that no one wanted to claim ownership of this stray stat.
-The number is often attributed to the Humane Society of the United States, which lists it on a page of stats on the Humane Society Web site.
-But the group told me it’s not the source of the figure.”
+The number is often attributed to the Humane Society of the United States, which lists it on a page of stats on the Humane Society’s website.
+But the group told me it’s not the source of the figure.